HOW TO FIND A (REAL!) LITERARY AGENT

 For example, if a character dies, say so, in vivid language.

 “And then Gandalf meets his fate, to the grief of all his companions” sounds dull and stuffy, whereas, “Gandalf faces the fiery Balrog alone, and magically smashes the stone bridge, thus buying Frodo and his companions time to escape at the cost of his life.
-Frodo and the other members of Fellowship watch, grief-stricken, as wizard and monster fall into the abyss.”
+Frodo and the other members of the Fellowship watch, grief-stricken, as wizard and monster fall into the abyss.”

 Only include details about characterization and subplots insofar as they relate to the resolution of the main plot.

 When I’m writing a synopsis, I imagine my audience as a group of wriggly cub scouts around a campfire.
-They have short attention spans, and your narrative has to be riveting and dynamic to keep them “hooked” on the story you’re unfolding.
+They have short attention spans, and my narrative has to be riveting and dynamic to keep them “hooked” on the story you’re unfolding.